Tax residence: In Switzerland

 In Switzerland, generally speaking, all registered residents are also deemed to be tax-resident in Switzerland and are thus taxed there on their entire worldwide income and wealth, except on the income and wealth from foreign business or real estate or where tax treaties limit double taxation.
 For tax purposes, residence may also arise if a person stays in Switzerland for 30 days, or for 90 days if he or she does not work.

 Either a progressive or proportional income tax is levied by the Confederation and by the cantons on the income of natural persons.
 The income tax is imposed as a payroll tax on foreign workers without a residence permit, and in the form of a withholding tax on certain transient persons, such as foreign musicians performing in Switzerland.

 Taxable income includes all funds accruing to a person from all sources, in principle without deduction of losses or expenses, and usually including the rental value of a house lived in by its owner.

 Non-working foreigners resident in Switzerland may choose to pay a lump-sum tax instead of the normal income tax.
 The tax, which is generally much lower than the normal income tax, is nominally levied on the taxpayer's living expenses, but in practice (which varies from canton to canton), it is common to use the quintuple of the rent paid by the taxpayer as a basis for the lump-sum taxation.
 This option contributes to Switzerland's status as a tax haven and has induced many wealthy foreigners to live in Switzerland.

 In Russia

 In Russian Federation all tax-resident individuals are taxed on their worldwide income, regardless of the source.
-Individuals are deemed to be tax residents if they are physically present in Russia for more than 183 days during consecutive period of 12 months.
-The period of presence in Russia is not interrupted in case individual is out of the country for less than six months for educational purposes or for medical treatment.
-Foreign servants and civil servants that were sent abroad for work purposes are deemed tax residents no matter how long they really are present in Russia.
+Individuals are deemed to be tax residents if they are physically present in Russia for more than 183 days during a consecutive period of 12 months.
+The period of presence in Russia is not interrupted in case the individual is out of the country for less than six months for educational purposes or for medical treatment.
+Foreign servants and civil servants that were sent abroad for work purposes are deemed tax residents no matter how long they are actually present in Russia.